raphiki/raphiki.github.com/_posts/2013-03-31-a-jekyll-bootstrap-site-hosted-by-github.md

 Then it's time to be patient, comb your unicorn or call your ex, because GitHub may take several minutes before "jekyllizing" your _gh-pages_ branch.

-Finally, your website shoulb be online: <http://username.github.com/projectname/>
+Finally, your website should be online: <http://username.github.com/projectname/>

 You can now start to update your website: